oddscript/oddscript.com/source/_posts/logic-gates-and-computing.md

 ## Lastly

-This article did not make you a pro at building logic circuits, and that's not its purpose.
-The only purpose of this article was to give you an overview of how computers *compute*.
-You don't absolutely need to understand this to be able to program, but I find it helpful to have some general idea of what my computer code eventually is going to turn into and what is physically happening inside the computer.
+The purpose of this article was to give you an overview of how computers *compute* using logic gates.
+You don't absolutely need to understand this to be able to program later on, but I find it helpful to have some general idea of what my computer code eventually is going to turn into and what is physically happening inside the computer.
 The next article will introduce programming at a very low level.